-The evolution of sports card continues to evolve as so does the History of Baseball Cards.
+The evolution of sports card continues to evolve as so does the History of Baseball Cards as today they are known as great alternative investments to stocks.
 Since the earliest days, baseball cards have been a passion of sports card collectors around the United States while becoming more popular in the early 1960’s through modern day baseball collecting.
 Once a hobby that grew so big that sports cards stores were found in nearly every major city in the USA, now evolves around the use of technology including online websites as well as sites such as Amazon and eBay with huge followings on baseball cards reddit sites and Facebook baseball card groups.

 As we start to look at the history of baseball cards, the first thing many people think when they hear the words baseball card is a piece of cardboard.
 Depending on who you ask or talk to sports cards with, individuals from the mid 1950’s through early 1980’s may say I used to put them in my bike spokes while others said they collected baseball cards, but their parents threw them away.
 You will even get the occasional response that they used them to pitch against friends with the winner keeping the cards.